Zhaoyi-Yan/Shift-Net_pytorch/README.md

 - Linux or OSX.
 - Python 2 or Python 3.
 - CPU or NVIDIA GPU + CUDA CuDNN.
-- Tested on pytorch 0.3
+- Tested on pytorch 0.4.1
+If you are working on pytorch0.1-0.3, you may check branch pytorch0.3.1.

 ## Getting Started
 ### Installation